lpalma/js-exercises-tdd/III.tdd-katas/password-verifier/README.md

  Each one of these should throw an exception with a different message of your choosing

-2. Add feature: Password is OK if at least three of the previous conditions is true
+2. Add feature: Password is OK if at least four of the previous conditions is true
 3. Add feature: password is never OK if item 1.4 is not true.
 4. Assume Each verification takes 1 second to complete.
 How would you solve  items 2 and 3  so tests can run faster?